Youth for Animals Club

 Please note: The Youth for Animals Club is NOT a club for children who want to pet and play with animals.
 This club is designed for young people who are serious about learning how to help animals and willing to work towards that goal.
 Each member will do at least one service project during club meetings.

-Club membership is $50.00 and is limited to 15 students, and includes seven club meetings.
-Parents or guardians of club members will be required to sign a liability release.
+Club membership is $100 and is limited to 20 students, and includes seven club meetings.
+Parents or guardians of club members will be required to sign an electronic liability release through Eventbrite.